hydescarf/Obsidian-Theme-Mado-11/README.md

 - Applied minor styling to Callout feature

 v0.2.1
-- Quick Fixes for background colours for codeblock
+- Quick Fixes for background colours for codeblock and scrollbar

 v0.2.0
 - Adjusted various styling, especially for those in dark mode